runwayml/learn/docs/tutorials/tutorial_processing_gpt2.md

 ![Header](assets/images/tutorials/tutorial_processing_gpt2/header.png)

-This post covers how to create an interface in [p5.js](https://p5js.org/download/), and use that interface to interact with a CycleGAN Model in RunwayML.
+This post covers how to create an interface in [Processing](https://processing.org/), and use that interface to interact with a GPT-2 model in RunwayML.

 # GPT-2:
 GPT-2 is a model for generating long paragraphs of text.
 With GPT-2, one can condition the output of the model on some input text.
 The output from the model will then continue the text.
-For instance, if you prime the model with 'My name is matt and' the model will output something like ' I am a software developer...' etc. G
+For instance, if you prime the model with 'My name is matt and' the model will output something like ' I am a software developer...' etc.

 # The Network:
-GPT-2 is a transformer model, in the same line as BERT, XLNet and other large text models.
-Transformers are a new state-of-the-art network for a wide array of natural language understanding problems.
+GPT-2 is a transformer model.
+Transformers are a new state-of-the-art natural language processing network used for a wide array of language problems, including reading comprehension, question answering, summarization, and translation.
+Here we'll be using it for text generation.

 # How to start the model:
 To set up the GPT-2 model in RunwayML, click on the 'Browse Model' button on the upper-left corner of the interface.
 Search for GPT-2 in the searchbar at the top of the interface, and select it.
 This will take you to a page with further information about the model.